 Note: Existing CIPP holders who are seeking an additional credential are exempted from the Foundation testing requirement.

-The Certification Foundation exam is a 90-minute, 90-item, objective test.
+The Certification Foundation exam is a 100-minute, 105-item, objective test.

-The Foundation exam is composed of 90 multiple choice items.
+The Foundation exam is composed of 90 multiple choice scored items and 15 non-scored trial items.
 There are no essay questions.
-Each correct answer is worth one point.
+Each scored correct answer is worth one point.

 It is important to note that Certification Foundation is not itself an IAPP certification; you must pass both the Certification Foundation and the CIPP/US exam to achieve certification.

-The CIPP/US is a 70-minute, 60-item, objective test covering the following general topics:
+The CIPP/US is an 80-minute, 72-item, objective test covering the following general topics:

 I. The U.S. Privacy Environment